neospl0it/neospl0it.github.io/_posts/2024-09-23-hide-secrets-on-jpg-images.md

 ### Step 1: Install `ghex` (Hex Editor)

-We need to first install the `ghex` hex editor to examine and manipulate the binary structure of a JPG file.
+The first tool you’ll need is a hex editor.
+We’ll be using `ghex`, a Linux-based tool, to directly manipulate the binary structure of JPG files.
+You can install it by running:

 Run the following command on Linux: